The Origin of Sun Wukong’s Cloud Somersault

 Fig. 4 – A modern depiction of Xingtian (larger version).
 Artist unknown.

 The deity’s sustained, obsessive defiance, illustrated by his war dance, could serve as an ever present threat working in the shadows, waiting and plotting.
-Perhaps untold millennia after his first defeat Xingtian amasses a huge army that attacks the celestial realm via the Tianhe (天河, “Heavenly River), or the Milky Way, much like the Wokou attacked the Chinese coast by sea.
-The Yellow emperor then calls up Master Subodhi’s immortal warriors to help neutralize the threat, emerging victorious and winning the admiration of deities throughout the cosmos like their Shaolin counterparts.
+Perhaps untold millennia after his first defeat, Xingtian amasses a huge army that attacks the celestial realm via the Tianhe (天河, “Heavenly River), or the Milky Way, much like the Wokou attacked the Chinese coast by sea.
+The Yellow Emperor then calls up Master Subodhi’s immortal warriors to help neutralize the threat, emerging victorious and winning the admiration of deities throughout the cosmos like their Shaolin counterparts.

 So where does Sun Wukong fit in to this fanciful yarn?
 As an ordained-martial monk, Monkey would regularly train in weapons and fight in the monastic army, possibly rising through the ranks due to his supernatural talent and becoming a general who leads an assault against Xingtian’s forces.
 (Perhaps he would even have to defend his position against older, jealous immortals, much like the aforementioned Shaolin monk during the Ming.)
-Sun’s time in the monastic army would explain why, as noted in part I, the young immortal knows how to train his monkey children to march, go on patrol, follow orders directed by flags and battle drums, and advance and retreat.
+Sun’s time in the monastic army would explain why, as noted in part one, the young immortal knows how to train his monkey children to march, go on patrol, follow orders directed by flags and battle drums, and advance and retreat.
 Only a person who studied military classics and had prior experience with leading troops would have such knowledge.

 This in turn would explain why Subodhi expels Monkey and warns him to never reveal the sage had been his teacher.
 Sun Wukong is a powerful immortal and seasoned fighter with vast magical powers.
 Combine that with little impulse control and you’ve got the makings of a demon.
 Heaven discovering that Subodhi had trained the very demon who came to rebel against it would stain the sage’s name and the achievements of his school.